311 Frequently Asked Questions (FAQ's)

 What are your hours of operation?

 For customer convenience, the Orange County Utilities website and automated system are available 24/7 at www.ocfl.net/PayUtilities and (407) 836-5515.
-For lobby and drive-thru hours, please refer to the Bill Payment Options page.
+For lobby hours, please refer to the Bill Payment Options page.

 How often is my water meter read?